 THE PICTORIAL LIST

-The Pictorial List is a passion project.
-We are a webzine dedicated to photography exploring approaches and influences of all genres.
-We showcase the work of photographers from all over the globe to be inspired by.
-Photographers whose pictures convey the essence of a place, or who find the extraordinary in an ordinary place; photographers whose images tell a story.
+The Pictorial List was launched in January 2020 as a passion project to inspire and support the diverse community of photographers and visual storytellers.
+Our global online magazine explores the beauty and complexity of all things photography.
+Dedicated to the inspirational and cultural significance of photography, it exists to tell personal stories from all around the world and to showcase photographers whose pictures convey the essence of a place, or who find the extraordinary in an ordinary place; photographers whose images tell a story.

 Street or landscape, still-life or human life, experimental or realistic, color or black and white...everything can be PICTORIAL.
 We are conscious that by viewing other artists' work we may become interested in new approaches and experimentation in our own photography.
 We have created an open-minded and supportive platform for sharing great work, connecting with others, and — we hope — inspiring you.

 … the goal of art was the vital expression of self. - Alfred Stieglitz